The Order (white supremacist group): Funding

 The Order raised money through robbery.
 This began with the robbery of a pornographic video store, which netted them $369.10.
 Their later robberies were more effective, including a bank robbery, followed by a series of three armored car robberies.
 In the armored car robberies, they took a total of $4.1 million, including their final armored car robbery near Ukiah, California that netted them $3.8 million.
 The Order detonated a timed firebomb in a movie theater in Seattle (causing no deaths or injuries), in order to occupy the police during their second planned armored car robbery that took place the next day.
+They also detonated a bomb at the only synagogue in Boise, Idaho.
 Proceeds from these robberies were distributed to leaders of sympathetic organizations such as William Pierce (National Alliance) and Frazier Glenn Miller, Jr. (White Patriot Party).

 The Order also ran a counterfeiting operation, but their bills were of poor quality, especially early on, and they led to Bruce Pierce being jailed early on, which later precipitated the group's downfall.

 Downfall

 The Order was ultimately brought down when a member, Tom Martinez, approached the FBI and offered to turn informant.
 His role in the organisation had been to pass counterfeit money and he had been arrested on June 29, 1984, for passing counterfeit ten dollar bills to buy liquor.
 After he was released on his own recognizance Mathews convinced him to go underground and during this period Martinez learned that Mathews intended to kill the liquor store owner in order to prevent him from testifying.
-When he learned of Mathews' plan, Martinez approached the FBI and offered to turn informant.
+When he learned of Mathews's plan, Martinez approached the FBI and offered to turn informant.

+On December 8, 1984, Mathews was cornered in a rented waterfront house off Smugglers Cove Rd near Greenbank, Washington on Whidbey Island.
+After a two-hour shoot-out, involving the use of machine-guns, tear gas and a helicopter to illuminate the target with flares, Mathews's house was engulfed by flames and, according to FBI officials, exploded in "a huge fireball".
+Mathews had been wanted for the shooting of an FBI agent in Oregon two weeks before.